erivasf1/2D-FVM-Euler-Equation-Solver/README.txt

 CURRENTLY:
 Copies labeled "TEST" are copies of its corresponding file with the main nuance being the absence of pointers.
 Try getting this to run first (hopefully converge) and then use pointers

+THINGS LEARNED:
+1) Residuals really are just checks on how well the cell(or domain) satisfies the governing equations (i.e. conservation laws).
+If the residual is high then solver will want to "greatly" change the values in the cell in hopes of it generating a lesser residual